abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 bring to mind and recollect the Buddha, the Dhamma, the Saṅgha, virtue, generosity, celestial beings, the body, death, the breath, and Nibbāna—peace.
-Another helpful theme that is not on this list is the quality of *saṃvega*, spiritual urgency or a chastening of worldly tendencies.
+Another helpful theme that is not on this list is the quality of *saṃvega,* spiritual urgency or a chastening of worldly tendencies.
 This can help remind us of death and the limitations of the body.
 A complementary theme for saṃvega is to set up the intention to put forth effort, to realize what the Buddha taught and the example that he set.
-Another important quality that comes to mind is *pasāda*, which is a sense of serene confidence and clarity of well-being; it has a joyful sense to it.
+Another important quality that comes to mind is *pasāda,* which is a sense of serene confidence and clarity of well-being; it has a joyful sense to it.